 And for micronutrients, this category refers to vitamins and minerals.
 As mentioned above, your body requires smaller amounts of micronutrients relative to macronutrients.
-That said, getting micronutrients through whole foods or supplements is essential, as your body needs them but cannot produce them on its own.
+That said, getting micronutrients through whole foods or supplements is essential, as your body needs them but cannot produce most of them on its own.
 Vitamins are compounds made by plants and animals which can be broken down by heat, acid or air, while minerals exist in soil or water and cannot be broken down.
 Both vitamins and minerals are vital for growth, immunity, brain development and many other necessary body functions.

 Micronutrients can be broken down further into four categories: water-soluble vitamins, fat-soluble vitamins, macrominerals and trace minerals.